davebraze/FDBeye/README.md

 Keeping up with Changes
 -----------------------

-FDBeye is in a state of, more or less, constant development.
+FDBeye development proceeds sporadically.
 If you want to be notified of any updates, then you can "watch" the github repository.
 If you already have a github account, this is as easy as clicking a button.
 If you don't have a github account, well, it's easy